deeplearning4j/deeplearning4j/overview.md

 * **DataVec** performs data ingestion, normalization and transformation into feature vectors
 * **DeepLearning4j** provides tools to configure neural networks and build computation graphs
+* **Keras Model Import** helps import trained models from Python and Keras to DeepLearning4J and Java.
 * **ND4J** allows Java to access Native Libraries to quickly process Matrix Data on CPUs or GPUs.
-* **DL4J-Examples,** contains working examples for classification and clustering of images, time series and text.
+* **DL4J-Examples** contains working examples for classification and clustering of images, time series and text.
-* **Keras Model Import** helps import trained models from Python and Keras to DeepLearning4J and Java.
+* **ScalNet** is a Scala wrapper for Deeplearning4j inspired by Keras.
+Runs on multi-GPUs with Spark.
+* **RL4J** implements Deep Q Learning, A3C and other reinforcement learning algorithms for the JVM.
+* **Arbiter** helps search the hyperparameter space to find the best neural net configuration.

 ---------------------------